Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 Custom State Serialization with JSON/YAML Backends

 Persist resource identifiers and metadata to version-controlled JSON or YAML manifests.
 Implement optimistic concurrency control using ETags or revision tokens during write operations.
-State implication: Missing serialization locks allow concurrent executions to overwrite live resource mappings.
+Missing serialization locks allow concurrent executions to overwrite live resource mappings.

 Idempotency Keys & Conditional Resource Provisioning

 Generate deterministic keys from infrastructure parameters to prevent duplicate resource creation.
 Wrap SDK mutations in conditional logic that queries existing state before issuing create commands.
-State implication: Unchecked mutations trigger orphaned resources and quota exhaustion.
+Unchecked mutations trigger orphaned resources and quota exhaustion.

 Drift Detection via SDK Read-Only Polling